 She frequently advises clients abroad on commercial law matters relating to investment and expansion in Canada.
 Selena has strong business acumen and offers practical and innovative solutions to her clients, who are mainly entrepreneurs and owner-operators.

 Over the years, Selena has developed an interest and acquired significant experience in supporting customers in their technological change.
-On a day-to-day basis, she advises clients on the legal impacts of the introduction of new technologies.
+On a day-to-day basis, she advises clients on the legal impacts of the introduction of new technologies, especially in artificial intelligence.
 Moreover, she oversees the development of the structure and negotiation of mergers and acquisitions along with complex business relationships for developing, marketing and acquiring technologies.

 Selena also has extensive experience in corporate governance.
 Administratrice de sociétés certifiés (ASC), she served on several boards of directors, including those of the Caisse Desjardins De Lorimier-Villeray, the Montreal Chinese Garden Society, the Fashion & Design Festival and the Chamber of Commerce of Metropolitan Montreal.
 She is currently a member of the Board of Directors of the Musée national des beaux-arts du Québec, the Société du parc Jean-Drapeau and the Collège des administrateurs de sociétés.